 Station #4 (Connecting a supply hose to the water source)

 The team will move back to the engine and deploy 200′ of three inch supply hose from the rear and manually move the hose back to cone to simulate connection to a municipal fire hydrant.
 The Firefighters closest to the engine will disconnect the supply line at the back of the apparatus and make the connection to the intake on the engine.
 Participants may breathe SCBA for brief period to clear fog from mask, if necessary.

 Station #5 (Bucket Brigade)

 Upon successful completion of the water source station, the team will move to a drop tank located near the center of the arena.5 gallon buckets (4 per team) will be located on each side of the portable tank.
 The portable tank will be mostly full of water.
 While wearing full turn-out gear and SCBA the team will fill a 55 gallon barrel to at least the fill line (approximately 25 gallons), which is located approximately 30 feet from the portable tank.
 Teams must use the side of the tank,marked with flagging tape to fill buckets.
 Upon completion of Station#5 teams must move as a team across arena back to the finish line.
 The last person from the team to cross finish line will stop the clock.
 The team with the quickest time will be declared the winner.

-Congratulations To The 2018 winner Cosby Volunteer Fire Department
+Congratulations To The 2019 Team Winner Cosby Volunteer Fire Department

 Congratulations To 2019 Individual winner Jason Wilson